 If they're all PTFE, you may wonder how they differ.
 We don't know the answer to that.
 In fact, we suspect that they are all nearly identical, and it doesn't really matter which PTFE coating you buy.
 A coating reinforced with titanium or diamond dust may be slightly more durable, but our testing shows that PTFE cookware has an average lifespan of 2-5 years.
 ScanPan cookware (see our detailed ScanPan review) uses a ceramic-PTFE combination coating that some people swear is longer lasting than either PTFE or ceramic, however, some users claim it's no better than other PTFE they've used.

 NOTE: Different PTFE brands can have different heating precautions, with a range of about 350F-500F.
-However, any pan with a heating precaution of 500F or under is sure to contain PTFE.
+However, any pan with a heating precaution of 500F or less is sure to contain PTFE.

 The two major ceramic coatings are Greblon® and Thermolon™, but there are many iterations of each on the market now.
 Like PTFE, some have been reinforced with titanium or diamond dust in an attempt to make the ceramic coating more durable.
 This may help, but our testing shows that ceramic coatings tend to lose their nonstick properties even more quickly than PTFE, and tend to also last no longer than about 5 years (at best).

-Ceramic nonstick cookware is popular for being "safer" than PTFE cookware, however, it does come with its own set of concerns.
-We talk more about this below.
+Ceramic nonstick cookware is popular for being "safer" than PTFE cookware, however, this may not be true--more on this below.

 Are the "New" Nonstick Products Safer?

 A number of new nonstick products have come to market in the past few years.
 You will find, if you read the fine print, that they are all PTFE, ceramic, or some combination of both.
 They may have additional products in the coatings, such as titanium or diamond dust, or they may have some sort of durable lattice work that overlays the nonstick coating (usually stainless steel).
-But the bottom line is that they're PTFE or ceramic, so they will have most of the same issues as all PTFE or ceramic cookware.
-For example, you may be able to use a metal spatula, but you still won't be able to heat the pan above 500F without destroying the nonstick properties (and possibly releasing toxic fumes).
+But the bottom line is that they're PTFE, ceramic nonstick, or both--so they will have the same issues as all PTFE and/or ceramic cookware.
+For example, you may be able to use a metal spatula, but you still won't be able to heat the pan above 500F without destroying the nonstick properties (and releasing toxic fumes!).
 The nonstick coating will most likely wear out in 2-5 years, as well; you can avoid scraping the nonstick coating, so it may last a little longer than average, but you can't avoid heat, so the PTFE will wear out just as it does on any other pan.

 Note, though, that you don't need to buy a carbon steel pan marketed as nonstick.
 All carbon steel pans provide basically the same cooking surface--so you may be able to find a less expensive one that doesn't have as much marketing hype.
 This preseasoned Lodge 12-inch skillet, for example, is just a little over $30.